Charles H. Tuttle: 1930 campaign for New York Governor

 Tuttle's high profile as U.S. Attorney made him a likely candidate for political office, and on September 17, 1930, he resigned as U.S. Attorney in anticipation of running for governor.
 He won the Republican nomination at the state party's September 26 convention.

 Although he described himself personally as "dry" on the issue of Prohibition (in favor of keeping alcohol production and consumption illegal), Tuttle favored repeal of the Eighteenth Amendment and argued that individual states, not the federal government, should be free to regulate alcohol as they saw fit.
 He hoped to campaign on an anticorruption platform, but his opposition to federal prohibition drew fierce criticism from rural Drys.
-Deciding that he was not sufficiently in favor of Prohibition, the Drys fielded a third party candidate.
+Deciding that he was not sufficiently in favor of Prohibition, the Drys fielded a third-party candidate.

-The Drys argued that Tuttle was too weakly for prohibition, New York Democrats argued that Tuttle was a Wet (because he favored repeal of the Eighteenth Amendment.
+While the Drys argued that Tuttle was too weak on prohibition, New York Democrats argued that Tuttle was a Wet because he favored repeal of the Eighteenth Amendment.
 During the campaign, Democrats mocked the Republican ticket of Tuttle (an alleged Wet) and lieutenant governor nominee Caleb Baumes (a prominent Dry who supported the Eighteenth Amendment) as asking for votes by trying to please all sides on the Prohibition issue.

 On November 4 Tuttle lost to Roosevelt by what was then the largest plurality in New York State history.
 Roosevelt's victory was attributed to Tuttle's position on Prohibition, as well as the hard economic times of the Great Depression, for which voters blamed Republicans.
 As a result of his landslide, Roosevelt became the frontrunner for the presidency in 1932.